europer/Logitech-G29-Load-Cell/README.md

 dacWrite(DAC1, 170); x 8 times
 dacWrite(DAC1, 169); x 1 time

-In this video (sorry was a video for my father-in-law and he is a master in electronic and it was in norwegian). we see the first part with Gamma factor = 1 (linear) then with Gamma 4.0 and then with Gamma = 0.25
+In this video (sorry was a video for my father-in-law and he is a master in electronic and it was in Norwegian). we see the first part with Gamma factor = 1 (linear) then with Gamma 4.0 and then with Gamma = 0.25

 https://github.com/europer/Logitech-G29-Load-Cell/blob/main/img/Osci.mp4

+# AoB

+I did cut the outer valve 10mm because due to shorter distance due to the new inner valve (where the load cell is installed into) takes space in direction to the pedal I personally needed 10mm more.
+I did also increase the original rubber as in Reference 7) https://www.youtube.com/watch?v=99u9cy7Mnl4 (for mod the rubber to simulate more like a load cell).
+Here you need to find your length of the rubber you need, I did increase my new "rubber" so that I had 1,5times the length from the original, but after cutting the 10mm above it was then to short, rather 2times would be better.
+The reason is very week spring, first when I hit the rubber the weight goes high.
+I do compensate this with a Gamma of 1.8 but I will further change the spring to a lot stiffer version.
+This part everybody needs to find at its own and I can’t give any preference what is good or bad, since this is individual.